AruneshTamboli/Credit-Card-Default-Prediction/README.md

 Final SVM Training run

 ## **Conclusions**

-Random Forest is the best model for card card default prediciton with an accuracy of 83%.
-XGBoost also performed well.

 We investigated the data, checking for data unbalancing, visualizing the features, and understanding the relationship between different features.
 We then investigated two predictive models.
 The data was split into three parts, a train set, a validation set, and a test set.
 For the first three models, we only used the train and test set.